10 Shot, 16 Injured On NYC Subway By Suspect Possibly Wearing Gas Mask, Vest

 A possible smoke device detonated during the incident, according to multiple reports.
 No active explosive devices were found at the scene, the FDNY said.

-Five of the people shot are in critical condition, but stable condition, and officials say they do not believe the injuries are life threatening.
+Five of the people shot are in critical, but stable, condition, and officials say they do not believe any of the injuries are life threatening.
 Initially, reports said five people were shot and 13 injured before the NYPD updated the number of victims later in the morning.

 The 18 people injured include the 10 who were shot, authorities said.